Are demographically invariant models and representations in medical imaging fair?: Marginal representation invariance

 \section{Marginal representation invariance}

 Aiming for a model that does \emph{not} encode group membership is equivalent to requiring the latent representation~$z$ to be invariant between groups~$a$, that is,

 However, if~$p(z\mid a)$ is identical across groups, then the distributions of model predictions~$p(r \mid a)$ and~$p(\hat{y} \mid a)$ are identical across groups as well, implying $R, \hat{Y} \perp A$.
-This corresponds to the algorithmic fairness notion of \emph{statistical parity}, or \emph{independence}~\cite{Zhao2022,Barocas2019}.
+This corresponds to the algorithmic fairness notion of \emph{statistical parity}, or \emph{independence}~\cite{Zemel2013,Zhao2022,Barocas2019}.
 If, however, the true outcome distributions~$p(y\mid a)$ differ between groups, we cannot require \cref{eq:marginal-alignment} to hold without incurring a loss in predictive accuracy since $p(\hat{y} \mid a) \neq p(y \mid a)$ necessarily~\cite{Dwork2012,Hardt2016a,ricci2022addressing}.

 Why would~$p(y \mid a)$ differ between groups in a medical application?
 In the simplest case, \emph{prevalence} could differ: A classifier that returns the same distribution of positive and negative predictions for breast cancer in men and women appears undesirable as the prevalence of breast cancer differs between these groups.
-If, on the other hand, the classifier returns positive and negative predictions at different rates for the different groups (as would be correct), then its latent representation is statistically related to group membership, thus ``encoding'' group membership.
+If, on the other hand, the classifier returns positive and negative predictions at different rates for the different groups (as would be correct), then its latent representation is statistically related to group membership, thus `encoding' group membership.
 As another example from medical image segmentation, organ shapes or sizes may vary depending on age or sex, resulting in differences in the distribution~$p(y \mid a)$ of true segmentation masks between groups~\cite{Peters2006}.
+Notice that this issue becomes worse for high-dimensional~$y$ as it becomes progressively easier to identify~$a$ based on distributional differences between~$p(y \mid a)$ for the different groups, see \cref{fig:y-ident} for an illustration of this effect.